pjtunstall/stock-exchange-sim/README.md

 Run `go . simple 10` to specify that the program should not take longer than 10 seconds.

-Please note that we've chosen to interpret the time parameter as the execution of the actual schedule function, not including initial set-up of precedence relations, or writing the output file and printing the result to the terminal.
-This seemed like a more natural comparison, particularly as printing to the terminal is an optional extra for ease of viewing long outputs.
-It has no bearing on the result of the audit.

 ## 3. Audit

+You'll find the configuration files and logs for the given examples in the `examples` folder, together with the two examples we were required to create: `zen` (finite) and `matryushka` (infinite).

 Exact outputs may vary from those suggested in the audit questions, especially where time is not to be optimized, since then there is less constraint on how soon they can be scheduled.
 Thus, for `seller`, the audit suggestion takes a more leisurely approach, whereas our program schedules processes as soon as the precedence relations allow, because why not?

+Please note that we've chosen to interpret the time parameter as marking when to end the schedule function.
+Writing the output file and printing the result to the terminal happen after that.
+This seemed like the most natural interpretation of the instructions, particularly as printing to the terminal is an optional extra for ease of viewing long outputs.
+It has no bearing on the result of the audit, which just asks you to confirm that fewer processes are performed in 0.003s than 1s for the example `fertilizer`.

 ## 4. Research

 As recommended, we consulted [PM Knowledge Center](https://www.pmknowledgecenter.com), a collection of resources on "Project Management and Dynamic Scheduling".
 We found further background reading necessary to fill in the gaps in the explanations there: in particular, [Kolisch (1994)](https://www.econstor.eu/bitstream/10419/155418/1/manuskript_344.pdf).
 These sources describe what's known as a Resource Constrained Project Scheduling Problem.
 The heuristic type of solution our instructions direct us towards is called Priority Rule Based Scheduling.

 Before going into detail, we should note that the above sources (or Kolish, at least, who gives more detailed algorithms) assume that each task can only be performed once per project, whereas our program is expected to deal with cases where tasks can and should be performed more than once (in succession or simultaneously), if resorces allow, to optimize what needs optimizing.
+This meant that we couldn't directly apply either of the proposed scheduling methods.

 In Priority Rule Based Scheduling, a graph of precedence relationships is drawn up: that is, a graph where tasks are nodes, and a directed edge from A to B means that commencement of B depends directly on completion of A. Activities are numbered in such a way that successors always have a greater activity number than their predecessors.
 A priority rule is chosen.
 Then a schedule is generated according to one of two schemes: